Implement the BayTS algorithm to generate NRT alerts using Sentinel-1 radar data

-This page provides background information and a detailed how-to guide for the implementation of the BayTS algorithm on the SEPAL platform that is optimized for the generation of NRT alerts using Sentinel-1 radar data.
-The advantage of using radar data is its independence from cloud cover and sensitivity to structural elements of the vegetation cover.
+This page provides background information and a detailed How-to guide (see below) for the implementation of the BayTS algorithm on the SEPAL platform that is optimized for the generation of NRT alerts using Sentinel-1 radar data.
+The advantage of using radar data is its independence from cloud cover and sensitivity to structural elements of vegetation cover.

 The method capitalizes on both VV and VH polarized channels, whereas the highest non-forest probability is considered for updating.
 Initial alerts from one orbit can only be confirmed by another orbit, as the image geometry changes, so that small-scale changes might be invisible in one orbit but visible in the other.